mozack/abra2/README.md

 --ref  | BWA indexed reference genome.
 --kmer | Comma delimited list of kmers used for assembly.
 Smallest value is used by default, larger values are used if necessary.
---targets | BED file describing target assembly regions (Usually corresponds to capture targets) --working | Temp working directory
+--targets | BED file describing target assembly regions (Usually corresponds to capture targets) "--working" | Temp working directory

 ### Somatic  mode